evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The Nio EL8 is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ### Mirrors

 Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

-This model has an optional voice control system.
-The voice control lets you control some functionality through voice commands.
+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 ## Infotainment